Skip to main content

 E*TRADE vs Schwab vs Fidelity

-E*TRADE wins on: options platform (Power E*TRADE is more intuitive than thinkorswim for most traders), banking integration (savings APY, checking, credit lines all under one platform), and retirement account variety (Complete IRA has no equivalent).
+E*TRADE wins on: options platform (Power E*TRADE Pro is more modern than thinkorswim for most traders), banking integration (4.00% APY savings, checking, securities-based credit lines, home loans all under one platform), and retirement account variety (Complete IRA has no equivalent).

-E*TRADE ties on: basic stock/ETF trading costs ($0 across all three), managed portfolio pricing (all in the 0.25-0.35% range), and research quality (all three offer strong third-party research).
+Tied: basic stock/ETF trading ($0 across all three), managed portfolio pricing (0.25–0.35% range), research quality (all three offer strong third-party research), and mobile apps (all three are polished in 2026).

 The Verdict

 E*TRADE in 2026 is a stronger broker than its reputation suggests.
-The Morgan Stanley acquisition wasn't just a nameplate change — it added institutional banking products, securities-based lending, and financial advisor access to a platform that was already solid for self-directed traders.
+The Morgan Stanley acquisition wasn't a nameplate change — it added institutional banking products, securities-based lending, Power E*TRADE Pro, and a crypto roadmap to a platform that was already solid for self-directed traders.

 The options platform alone justifies opening an account.
-Add 3.75% APY savings, the most comprehensive retirement account lineup in the industry, and the stability of a parent company with a $262 billion market cap, and you have a genuine top-tier broker that happens to fly under the radar.
+Add 4.00% APY savings, the industry's most comprehensive retirement account lineup, a current $1,500 new account bonus offer, and the stability of a parent company trading at $177.64 with a $282 billion market cap, and you have a genuine top-tier broker that flies under the radar.

-The catches are real: margin rates are expensive, OTC fees are a relic, and the lack of spot crypto puts E*TRADE behind Robinhood and Schwab for digital asset investors.
-But for the options-focused, retirement-planning, all-in-one-platform investor, E*TRADE delivers more integrated value than any competitor reviewed on this site.
+The catches are real: margin rates are expensive, OTC fees are a relic, the brokerage cash sweep rate is embarrassingly low, and the branch network is essentially gone.
+But for the options-focused, retirement-planning, all-in-one-platform investor who wants Morgan Stanley's infrastructure without Morgan Stanley's minimums, E*TRADE delivers more integrated value than any competitor.

 Compare Brokers